MainStay MacKay DefinedTerm Municipal Opportunities Fund (NYSE:MMD) Announces $0.09 Monthly Dividend

-MainStay MacKay DefinedTerm Municipal Opportunities Fund (NYSE:MMD) announced a monthly dividend on Tuesday, January 4th, Wall Street Journal reports.
-Investors of record on Tuesday, February 15th will be given a dividend of 0.085 per share by the closed-end fund on Monday, February 28th.
-This represents a $1.02 annualized dividend and a dividend yield of 4.81%.
-The ex-dividend date of this dividend is Monday, February 14th.
+MainStay MacKay DefinedTerm Municipal Opportunities Fund (NYSE:MMD) announced a monthly dividend on Wednesday, January 5th, Wall Street Journal reports.
+Shareholders of record on Tuesday, March 15th will be given a dividend of 0.085 per share by the closed-end fund on Thursday, March 31st.
+This represents a $1.02 annualized dividend and a yield of 4.86%.
+The ex-dividend date is Monday, March 14th.

-Shares of NYSE MMD traded down $0.21 during trading hours on Tuesday, hitting $21.22.
-56,947 shares of the stock were exchanged, compared to its average volume of 63,523.
-The business’s 50 day moving average is $21.34.
-MainStay MacKay DefinedTerm Municipal Opportunities Fund has a one year low of $20.50 and a one year high of $24.50.
+MMD stock opened at $21.00 on Thursday.
+The firm has a 50-day moving average price of $21.33.
+MainStay MacKay DefinedTerm Municipal Opportunities Fund has a fifty-two week low of $20.50 and a fifty-two week high of $24.50.

 MainStay MacKay DefinedTerm Municipal Opportunities Fund Company Profile